ViciousSquid/Adventure/__changelog.md

 ### changelog
+* build 107.1

+Story engine and editor are now being developed in unison.
+The web-version of the editor has been depreceted.
+Support is being added for an inventory system which will be showcased in future stories.

 * build 107

 Story editor has been completely rewritten from scratch to support diceroll features.
-Backwards compatibility with pre-107 stories has been maintained (buggy)
+A new standalone python application can be found in the '_Editor' folder Backwards compatibility with pre-107 stories has been maintained via the (buggy JS) web editor

 -----